Rieyanshi/automated-brain-tumor/README.md

 # Automated Brain Tumor Segmentation using MRI images

-This repository contains the source code for the the brain tumor detection project.
+This repository contains the source code for the the brain tumor detection project and the dataset used (BRATS dataset from Kagle : https://www.kaggle.com/datasets/awsaf49/brats2020-training-data).

 ## Contents